GabrieleDG0/FreeGames/README.md

 # FreeGames 🎮

+*Github Pages*
+Link if you want to visit the FreeGames website hosted by github pages: https://gabrieledg0.github.io/FreeGames/

 *Overview*

 Discover a website with simple but timeless games, to be played alone or with a friend.
 Fun but also logical experiences await.
 Enjoy!